Chapter 11 Haig 121224

 both hands, he was given the news.
 He immediately gave orders for each

-company mortar platoon to go to work, dropping rounds on positions,
+company mortar platoon to go to work, dropping rounds on positions where

-where the noises were being heard.
-This was something that Jack's
+the noises were being heard.
+This was something that Jack's commander

-commander should have done when Jack's listening post began hearing
+should have done when Jack's listening post began hearing voices.
+Our

-voices.
-Our new commander, Dick Cavazos, would have given that order before those enemy
+new commander, Dick Cavazos, would have given that order before those

 The previous day's attack on Haig's recon platoon had already